Commitment to Social Justice

 In 2020, 12 weeks after most states announced their Safer At Home orders, many things came to a head.
 COVID-19.
 Record-breaking unemployment.
 Violence towards Black people and the murders of Ahmaud Arbery, Breonna Taylor, and George Floyd.
 But it didn't end there--hate crimes towards Asian, Pacific Islander, and Desi Americans (APIDA) have also skyrocketed by 150% nationwide and as high as 1900% in metropolitan areas.
 In March 2021, a white domestic terrorist murdered eight people including six Asian women: Daoyou Feng, Xiaojie Tan, Yong Ae Yue, Suncha Kim, Soon Jung Park, and Hyun Jung Grant.
 Meanwhile, police have continued to murder Black and Brown people--Daunte Wright, Adam Toledo, and Ma'Khia Bryant--without accountability.

 Five years later, we are still contending with a COVID-19 pandemic even as most of us must continue working in lieu of proper social safety nets.
-We are witnessing active genocides in Palestine, Congo, and Sudan.
+We are witnessing active genocides in places including Palestine, Congo, and Sudan.
 We are witnessing an onslaught of attacks against and the dismantling of hard-won civil rights, including but not limited to the end of Roe v.
 Wade and affirmative action.
+We are witnessing increasing threats to Indigenous people's land and water via corporate destruction and corporate-driven climate change.
 We are witnessing institutions fall short of their 2020 Equity, Diversity, & Inclusion initiatives.
 Every day, it becomes clearer that in order to achieve true social justice, we need to create alternative solutions and systems for community mutual aid.

 This is why Jenie Gao Studio:

 • Periodically donates a percentage of online art sale profits to BIPOC-led causes.
-Since 2020, I have donated over $5,000 USD to different nonprofits, mutual aid efforts, and bail funds.
+Since 2020, I have donated over $5,800 USD ($8,160 CAD) to different nonprofits, mutual aid efforts, and bail funds.

 • Continues building Jenie Gao Studio as an anti-racist, decolonial organization, such as through the JGS internship / apprenticeship program that is committed to fair pay and diverse hiring as a way to dismantle systemic barriers within the arts.

-• Continues building Jenie Gao Studio as an anti-gentrification business, one that prioritizes fair pay for labor and that currently rents from a commercial space that subsidizes affordable housing.
+• Continues building Jenie Gao Studio as an anti-gentrification business, one that prioritizes fair pay for labor and advocacy for affordable housing.

 • Uses these platforms and arts advocacy writing to bring attention to inequity and challenges faced especially by APIDA artists, Black artists, Indigenous artists, artists of color, women, LGBTQIA2S+, the working class, and historically and presently excluded voices, and what needs to change in this field.